superfly/docs/machines/flyctl/fly-machine-run.html.md

 ## Place data into files on the Machine

-The [`files` property](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) of a Machine's configuration can be used to place a small amount of data into files on its file system.
-The `fly machine run` command has three ways to make use of this.
+The [`files` property](/docs/machines/api-machines-resource/#the-machine-config-object-properties) of a Machine's configuration can be used to place data or secrets into files on the Machine file system.

 <div class="important icon">
 **Important:** This won't work for large files.
 There's a limit to how much data can be stored in an app secret or a Machine's configuration.